radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 #### CLI

-There will be a new CLI command `rad applicationdeployment generate` that will generate an BicepDeployment resource from a Bicep template and parameters file.
+There will be a new CLI command `rad bicep generate-kubernetes` that will generate a BicepDeployment resource from a Bicep template and parameters file.

 ### Error Handling
 <!--